MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 ## Create sensitivity labels using DKE

 In the Microsoft 365 compliance center, create a new sensitivity label and apply encryption as you would otherwise.
 Select **Use Double Key Encryption** and enter the endpoint URL for your key.
-You need to include the KEY name you have provided within "TestKeys" section of the appsettings.json into the url.
+You need to include the key name you have provided within the "TestKeys" section of the appsettings.json in the URL.

 For example: https://testingdke1.azurewebsites.net/**KEYNAME**